 During the stay, the grant holder will mostly focus on:

 • mutual exchange with the researchers at HITS and their collaborating institutions

 • a presentation or a seminar on science communication

 • collect information about potential topics for own publications

 We do not expect the journalists to publish anything related to HITS in return.
 They are basically free to pursue their own agenda.

 “HITS Journalist in Residence” is endowed with EUR 5,000 per month.
-A workplace with the usual technical equipment is available at HITS.
+A workplace is available at HITS.

 Contractual details will depend on both the nationality of the grantee and his/her employment status.